Taoist Bookshop

 Section 2 - Taoist Arts and Related Topics

-The Complete Illustrated Holistic Herbal - David Hoffmann
+The complete Holistic Herbal The Complete Illustrated Holistic Herbal - David Hoffmann

 An excellent guide to the use of Western herbs for medicinal purposes.
 Individual actions of a large selection of herbs is given and suggested recipes for common conditions.
 Lovely illustration throughout.